 COLLEGE ADMISSIONS GLOSSARY: ALL THE TERMS YOU NEED TO KNOW

 The college application world has a lingo all its own with terms like “FAFSA,” “Early decision,” and “High School Code Number.”
-I have listed below all the college preparation and application terms you need to know to help you talk like a native.
+I have listed below all the college preparation and application terms you need to know to help you talk like a native in this college admissions glossary.

 The College Admissions Glossary of Terms is available as part of the Preparing for College Checklists.
 You can sign up below to receive all of the college checklists and the Glossary of College Application terms.